 The settlement is believed to be one of the largest securities fraud settlements funded by a debtor outside of insurance.
 It also ranked as the 22nd largest securities fraud settlement in history at that time—a remarkable result given that the primary defendant was in bankruptcy.

-The class was represented by NPR partners Bradley Beckworth, Jeffrey Angelovich and Susan Whatley and associates Drew Pate, Lisa Baldwin and Trey Duck.
+The class was represented by NP partners Bradley Beckworth, Jeffrey Angelovich, Susan Whatley, Lisa Baldwin, Drew Pate, and Trey Duck.